 "Who Is the Real Victim?"

 MURDER ON THE ORIENT EXPRESS is a remake of the Oscar-winning 1974 hit movie of Agatha Christie’s classic 1934 mystery novel about the strange murder of a despicable man on an exotic train, with a group of “too many suspects.”
-Director Kenneth Branagh has stepped up to deliver a movie that attains an emotional, moral resonance far too often lacking in major studio fare.
+Director Kenneth Branagh has stepped up to deliver a movie that attains an emotional, moral resonance far too often lacking in major studio fare, although marred by a weak, antinomian ending and some foul language.

 MURDER ON THE ORIENT EXPRESS is a remake of the Oscar-winning 1974 hit movie starring Albert Finney, Ingrid Bergman and Sean Connery and brings the classic mystery novel by Agatha Christie to even more vibrant life.
 It would seem wise to leave that classic untouched, but Director Kenneth Branagh has stepped up to deliver a movie that pairs vivid performances by an all-star cast with stunning imagery and a magnificent score with a screenplay by Michael Green (“Logan”) that attains an emotional resonance far too often lacking in major studio fare.